PLP-WebTechnologies/july-2025-introduction-to-javascript-and-dom-manipulation-Bochaberii/README.md

 ---

-## 🎯 Part 1: Mastering JavaScript Basics
+## 🎯 withPart 1: Mastering JavaScript Basics

-Start with the building blocks of JavaScript—variables, data types, operators, and conditionals.
+Start  the building blocks of JavaScript—variables, data types, operators, and conditionals.
 You’ll write a few simple programs that capture user input, make decisions using `if/else`, and output results using `console.log()` or by modifying the webpage content.

 **Goal:** Demonstrate your understanding of how JavaScript flows, processes logic, and interacts with data.

 ---